ZakiyDaulay/ecommerceproject/README.md

 CSRF attacks can happen if we don't user the csrf token. the attacker could have access to the data of the user and steal it for malicious intent.

 the attackers could take advantage of the lack of protection by manipulating the users into submitting request that could give them sensitive data

+## ASSIGNMENT 4 README

+Answer the following questions in README.md in the root folder.
+(Modify your README.md that you have already created; add a subtitle for each assignment).

+ What is the difference between HttpResponseRedirect() and redirect()?

+ Explain how the MoodEntry model is linked with User!

+ What is the difference between authentication and authorization, and what happens when a user logs in?
+Explain how Django implements these two concepts.

+ How does Django remember logged-in users?
+Explain other uses of cookies and whether all cookies are safe to use.

+ Explain how did you implement the checklist step-by-step (apart from following the tutorial).